freemanlowell/keep_it_simple/README.md

 https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/deployment_guide/sect-system_monitoring_tools-net-snmp-extending

-We have now learned that as well as reporting on the usual system and network metrics SNMP can also be extentded to run custom scripts!
+We have now learned that as well as reporting on the usual system and networking metrics SNMP can also be extentded to run custom scripts!

 Looking at todo list task 2 we can get the idea that script names used here have not been standardised.
 Don't know what that means but we can keep this in mind for later.